Evolutionary Systems Thinking: From Equilibrium Models to Open-Ended Adaptive Dynamics: Introduction

+This distinction is developed more fully in \cite{adler2026constructive} as a contrast between \emph{episodic} and \emph{constructive} epistemic regimes.
+Episodic models treat successive interactions as applications of invariant rules within a fixed state space, whereas constructive systems allow the products of earlier interactions to persist, accumulate, and become causal conditions for later ones.
+The present paper translates that philosophical distinction into a system dynamics context by asking how population-level memory can make aspects of feedback structure endogenous to the history of the system.

-Biological evolution \cite{fisher1930genetical} depends on variation and inheritance, but both presuppose molecular replication machinery.
-Long before such machinery existed, physical and chemical systems already exhibited large differences in persistence: some patterns survived orders of magnitude longer than others under given conditions.
-Across physics, chemistry, and materials science, stability disparities arise generically from energetic minima, symmetry, spatial organization, and hierarchical assembly, spanning timescales from fleeting transient states to structures that persist for geological durations.
+Darwinian evolution is conventionally modeled through heritable variation, with heredity usually implemented by molecular or template-based replication \cite{fisher1930genetical}.
+Before such machinery existed, however, physical and chemical configurations already differed greatly in how long they persisted under prevailing conditions.
+Across physics, chemistry, and materials science, differences in persistence arise from energetic minima, kinetic barriers, symmetry, spatial organization, and hierarchical assembly, spanning timescales from transient states to structures that endure for geological durations.
+This raises a more general question: can differential persistence create population-level selection before high-fidelity replication exists?

-In population-based systems subject to continuous stochastic assembly, differences in persistence necessarily bias population composition.
-Patterns that last longer accumulate and are more likely to participate in subsequent interactions.
-This introduces a feedback loop: persistence shapes population statistics, population statistics bias future interactions, and those interactions reshape the distribution of persistence.
-Selection therefore emerges not as an externally imposed criterion, but as a dynamical consequence of stability-weighted sampling.
+In an open system with continued stochastic formation and turnover, persistence can bias population composition.
+At comparable formation rates, configurations that last longer accumulate more instances and remain available for more interactions.
+Their increased abundance then raises the probability that they will participate in subsequent formation events.
+This closes a feedback loop: persistence shapes population composition, population composition biases future interactions, and those interactions generate configurations whose persistence further reshapes the population.
+Selection therefore need not be imposed as an external criterion; it can emerge from the coupling of differential persistence, recurrent formation, and abundance-weighted interaction.

-In this paper, we introduce \emph{Stability-Driven Assembly} (SDA) \cite{adler_sda} as a minimal framework that makes this feedback explicit.
-SDA shows that when stochastic assembly is coupled to differential persistence in an open, non-equilibrium system, fitness-proportional sampling arises endogenously.
-Evolutionary search appears as a natural genetic algorithm (SDA/GA) \cite{adler2026sda_ga}, driven by stability rather than replication, predefined fitness functions, or fixed transition rates.

-This perspective exposes a fundamental limitation of equilibrium-constrained system dynamics models: even when simulated numerically, models with fixed state spaces and transition rules cannot exhibit open-ended evolution.
-Evolutionary systems instead require that state spaces, interaction structures, and selection pressures co-evolve with the population itself.
-We conclude by discussing implications for system dynamics, economics, and policy modeling, and by suggesting that agent-based and AI-augmented systems provide a practical substrate for evolutionary models capable of sustained novelty and structural emergence.